 More security woes at Crown Casino

-The incident, which took place in January 2016, saw Parker “collide” with security officer Iskandar Chaban after the latter physically blocked the casino boss’s path.
+The incident, which took place in January 2016, saw Parker “collide” with security officer Iskandar Chaban.
+This was after the latter physically blocked the casino boss’s path.
 Chaban later said he collapsed on his way home after being treated in an inhuman way by the Casino Boss.